maharmstone/btrfs/README.md

 Reboot, and you should see "Test Mode" on the bottom right of the Desktop.
 You may need to disable "Secure Boot" in BIOS for this to work.

-To install the driver, right-click btrfs.inf and choose Install.
+To install the driver, [download and extract the latest release](https://github.com/maharmstone/btrfs/releases), right-click btrfs.inf, and choose Install.

 Uninstalling
 ------------